 One of Eric’s favorite parts of MYA was the policy project.
 During every field trip the group takes, students get thirty minutes to prepare and research potential solutions to policy questions the city is facing.
 Eric noted that these projects were especially beneficial to his professional growth.
 He particularly enjoyed his group’s presentation on Homeowner Associations and finding different ways all Fishers residents can have an equal say in housing matters.

 Eric is grateful for the opportunities MYA has given him to build community awareness through hands-on learning experiences and feels that his time with the program has prepared him for his college career.
-After graduation this June, Eric will attend Butler University to study Marketing and Insurance Risk Management.
+This fall, Eric will attend Butler University to study Marketing and Insurance Risk Management.
 He’s looking forward to social media marketing internships locally or nationally and is hoping to one day start a business with some of his friends from MYA.

 Ally Marshall is a college intern for the City of Fishers in Public Relations and Community Engagement.
 She was born in Indianapolis and moved to Fishers in 2010.
 She will be graduating from Indiana University with degrees in Anthropology & Theatre, a minor in Arts Management, and will also be an alumni of the Alpha Xi Delta sorority.
 When Ally isn’t at City Hall or studying, she loves to watch movies, listen to music, spend time with her family and her crazy dogs, and try new international restaurants around town (her favorite is Bento Cafe)!
 She is so excited to be back in Fishers and work alongside such an innovative and vibrant city.
 You can follow Ally on Instagram or LinkedIn.